Regulated Industries

 Industries with documented chain-of-custody, time-stamped execution requirements, or third-party attestation obligations are candidates for application.
 Laboratory quality control, clinical documentation, and financial transaction reconciliation have been preliminarily identified.

-Nine USPTO Provisional Applications
+Eleven USPTO Provisional Applications

 A system-level moat around execution-layer infrastructure